 Don’t forget, fires in hotels often happen at night and guests will be disorientated, having perhaps never stayed in that hotel before.

-At Wrightstyle, we are expert in the design, fabrication and installation of advanced systems to protect life and property.
+At Wrightstyle, we are expert in the design, fabrication and installation of advanced systems that protect life and property.
+Use our guide to improve your hotel fire safety.

 Fire might be a rare occurrence, but they do happen, and must be protected against.
 Wrightstyle’s systems do just that.